Signal Word

 Step 3: Check the Surrounding Information

 The signal word doesn’t exist in a vacuum.
-They should all align with the severity level the signal word implies.
-On the flip side, look at the pictograms, the hazard statements, and the precautionary codes.
+Plus, they should all align with the severity level the signal word implies.
+Look at the pictograms, the hazard statements, and the precautionary codes.
 If they don’t, the label might be wrong.

 Common Mistakes People Make